jdhenshaw/SCOUSE/SCOUSE_tutorial/README.md

 tutorial data, the reference location is under 'RA' and 'DEC' in the FITS header, but this is likely to be data specific.*

+**Note that a further option "/PIXELS" is also available - I strongly advise users make use of either of these two keywords in order to avoid problems with the output coordinates (see issues).**

 MAIN STAGES
 ===========